HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 ### Manipulating Sitecore Items

-Sitecore Razl provides some cmdlets to manipulate items on a Sitecore server.
+Sitecore Razl provides cmdlets to allow PowerShell scripts to manipulate items on a Sitecore server.

 #### Move-RazlItem
-The Move-RazlItem moves a Sitecore item from one location in the content tree to another.
+The Move-RazlItem cmdlet moves a Sitecore item from one location in the content tree to another.

 Summary of parameters:
 - **-Connection** [Required] - The RazlConnection to a Sitecore server.